mattbitter/CS410_TicketClassification/README.md

 	Section 5.2 - Grid search.
 It found that C = 3 was the best.

 ## Other models
-6. The models shown after Section 5 did not perform as accuractly compared to the simple SVM TF-IDF model:
+6. The models shown after Section 5 either showed slight gains not worth the complexity or did not perform as accuractly compared to the simple SVM TF-IDF model:

 	Sec 6.1 – Decision Trees – only produced a 70% F1
 	* and Naïve Bayes produced ~50% F1.
 Not a top performer for the ticket classification system.